 Like everything else on the planet Earth, Kratom certainly has its caveats and side effects.
 So does water — drink too much, you’ll drown.

 Heavy use of Kratom can cause health problems.
-It has been associated with racing heart problems and irritability, drowsiness, and respiratory depression.
-Conversely, it’s also been known to cause occasional sleep problems and hypotension.
+Researchers have found it may lead to a racing heart rate and irritability, drowsiness, and impaired breathing.
+Conversely, it can also cause sleep problems and low blood pressure.
 Regular kratom use after 2 to 8 weeks could lead to symptoms of nausea, itching, or abdominal pain.

 Ragtime Badu — a Heroine in Knee High Boots & a Cape?

-Kratom has not been found to be fatal, even at high doses. “…No fatalities were recorded in rats given 1000 mg/kg oral doses of kratom leaf extract or 806 mg/kg isolated mitragynine.
+It appears that Kratom is not fatal, even at high doses. “…No fatalities were recorded in rats given 1000 mg/kg oral doses of kratom leaf extract or 806 mg/kg isolated mitragynine.
 Rhesus monkeys injected with 9.2 mg/kg mitragynine also presented no fatalities,” reports the Third Wave.

-But Kratom does happen to be one of the most effective herbal analgesics, second only to opium — 13 times more potent than morphine but less addictive.
+But Kratom does happen to be one of the most effective herbal analgesics, second only to opium.
+While it’s 13 times more potent than morphine, it is much less addictive.
 Withdrawal symptoms from Kratom are also far milder and more short-lived.
 Among other benefits, Kratom could one day replace methadone as a treatment for heroin addiction.

 Jazz also has a history of making politicians nervous — all those ragtime piano solos in living rooms driving suburban parents crazy.
-Perhaps Kartom is a Bonobos 12-inch vinyl remix — Reefer Madness overdubbed to 1920’s Jelly Roll Morton, with hip-hop by Erykah Badu and rhymes so fat they might as well be against the law.
+Perhaps Kratom is a Bonobos 12-inch vinyl remix of Reefer Madness overdubbed to 1920’s Jelly Roll Morton, with hip-hop by Erykah Badu and rhymes so fat they might as well be against the law.